alitaami/alitaami/README.md

 **About me**

-- 🌱 I’m learning and working hard to become **Senior .Net Core Developer**
+- 🌱  On a journey to becoming a highly skilled **.Net Core Developer**

 - 💬 Ask me about  **C# and .Net Core**